College | March 20, 2023 | Chris Morrison

 Once you’ve explored federal student loans, you can turn to private student loans as another option to cover any remaining college costs.

-Private student loans are offered by banks and financial institutions, so you’ll need to apply directly with the individual private lender and get approved for a loan.
+Private student loans are offered by banks and financial institutions, so you’ll need to apply directly with them and get approved for a loan.
 Unlike federal loans, they’re credit-based, so whether you’re approved for a loan depends on a number of factors which could include your credit score, income, any other debt, and whether or not you have a cosigner (a creditworthy individual to share responsibility with you for paying back the loan).

 If you are approved for a private student loan, you’ll choose the type of interest rate and repayment option (like deferring till after school, or making in-school fixed or interest-only payments).